 QoS settings allow customization of packet priority in order to facilitate delivery of data traffic that might be affected by latency problems.
-The IEEE 802.1p Priority specification uses 8 priority levels to classify data packets.
+The IEEE 802.1p Priority specification uses eight priority levels to classify data packets.
 In 802.1p compliant devices, a tag inserted into the packet header is used to identify the priority level of data packets.

-The Switch implements 802.1p priority using 4 hardware queues instead of 8.
-Therefore the Switch must have a means of mapping the 8 levels specified in the IEEE 802.1p standard to the 4 hardware queues used in the Switch.
+The Switch implements 802.1p priority using eight hardware queues.
+Therefore, the Switch must have a means of mapping the eight levels specified in the IEEE 802.1p standard to the eight hardware queues used in the Switch.
 This is done using the Class of Service menu explained below.
 Further customization of priority classification can be done with the Output Scheduling menu, also explained below.

-Individual ports may still be assigned priority using the 8 levels as defined by the 802.1p standard.
+Individual ports may still be assigned priority using the eight levels as defined by the 802.1p standard.

-It is important to note that changes in a network's QoS scheme should be carefully considered, planned for, and if possible, tested for efficiency.
-When set up properly, QoS can allow efficient and timely delivery of data for video conferencing or IP telephony without causing unacceptable delays of other network traffic.
+It is important to note that changes in a networks QoS scheme should be carefully considered, planned for and if possible tested for efficiency.
+When set up properly, it QoS can allow efficient and timely delivery of data for video conferencing or IP telephony without causing unacceptable delays of other network traffic.
 If QoS is not well set up however, significant delays and excessive packet loss may result for data assigned to lower priority queues.